seamusdemora/PiFormulae/UsefulShellTricks.md

 ## Using `socat` to test network connections

-This is a rather simple-minded application of the rather sophisticated utility called `socat`.
+This is a rather simple-minded application of the rather sophisticated utility called [`socat`](http://www.dest-unreach.org/).
 In the context of this recipe, *testing a network connection* means that we wish to verify that a network connection is available before we actually use it.
 You might wonder, "How could that be useful?"... and that's a fair question.
 I'll answer with an example:

-Example: Verify a NAS file server is online before starting a local process
+Example: Verify a NAS file server is online before starting a local process.

 Let's say that we have a `cron` job named `loggit.sh` scheduled to run `@reboot` on HOST1. `loggit.sh` reads data from a number of sensors, and logs that data to the NAS_SMB_SRVR.
 HOST1 and  NAS_SMB_SRVR are connected over our local network.
 And so, before HOST1 begins writing the sensor data to NAS_SMB_SRVR, we want to ensure that the network connection between them is operational.